zfogg/intro-to-the-commandline/README.md

 It's also going to be a mess to have everyone playing in the same REPL.

-So I will do a lot of this through screenshare, and have kids follow along!
+So I will do a lot of this through screenshare, and have students follow along if they like!

 ### History